Deadliest Mass Shootings in Modern US History Fast Facts

 13 killed - February 18, 1983 - Three men enter the Wah Mee gambling and social club in Seattle, rob the 14 occupants and then shoot each in the head, killing 13.
 Two of the men, Kwan Fai Mak and Benjamin Ng, are convicted of murder in August 1983.
 Both are serving life in prison.
 The third, Wai-Chiu "Tony" Ng, after years on the run in Canada, is eventually convicted of first-degree robbery and second-degree assault.
 He is deported to Hong Kong in 2014.

-13 killed - September 25, 1982 - In Wilkes-Barre, Pennsylvania, 40-year-old George Banks, a prison guard, kills 13 people including five of his own children.
-In September 2011, the Pennsylvania Supreme Court overturns his death sentence stating that Banks is mentally incompetent.
+13 killed - September 25, 1982 - In Wilkes-Barre, Pennsylvania, 40-year-old prison guard George Banks kills 13 people including five of his own children.
+In September 2011, the Pennsylvania Supreme Court overturns his death sentence, stating that Banks is mentally incompetent.

-13 killed - September 5, 1949 - In Camden, New Jersey, 28-year-old Howard Unruh, a veteran of World War II, shoots and kills 13 people as he walks down Camden's 32nd Street.
-His weapon of choice is a German-crafted Luger pistol.
+13 killed - September 5, 1949 - In Camden, New Jersey, 28-year-old Howard Unruh, a veteran of World War II, shoots and kills 13 people as he walks down Camden's 32nd Street using a German-crafted Luger pistol.
 He is found insane and is committed to a state mental institution.
 He dies at the age of 88.

 12 killed - September 16, 2013 - Shots are fired inside the Washington Navy Yard, killing 12.
 The shooter, identified as Aaron Alexis, 34, is also killed.